 We were so impressed with Floor & Decor that we ended up partnering with them for our kitchen remodel and they provided us with the beautiful glass tile that we used for our backsplash.

 We also decided to purchase our flooring there and went with a great water-resistant, wood-look laminate.
 I can’t wait to show it to you all soon when I do my kitchen reveal post here on my site!

 Update: The Budget Kitchen Remodel reveal post is now published here!

 As much as I would have loved to go with totally custom cabinets for our kitchen, we simply didn’t have the budget for that.
 And even if we did, since we aren’t sure how long we are going to be in this home, it wouldn’t have been the wisest decision anyway!

 After looking into various options, we ended up getting ready to assemble Shaker-style cabinets from TheRTAStore.com.

-Some friends of our had recently bought kitchen cabinets from TheRTAStore.com and highly recommended them because of their great experience and the decent prices.
+Some friends of ours had recently bought kitchen cabinets from TheRTAStore.com and highly recommended them because of their great experience and the decent prices.

-One of my favorite things about working with TheRTAStore.com is that they offer free design consultation.
+One of my favorite things about working with TheRTAStore.com is that they offer free design consultations.

 When we were looking at places to buy cabinets, at one point we considered using Ikea.
 The thing was, with Ikea we would have had to download their software and then design our own kitchen.